sitle/chef-bareos/README.md

 ### bareos_base role (install the bareos client backup by default)

-You need to create a base role called ``bareos_base`` like this:
+You need to create a client role called ``bareos_client`` like this:

 ```
 {
-  "name": "bareos_base",
+  "name": "bareos_client",
-  "description": "Base Role for chef-bareos Cookbook, used in searches, throws down sources for installs",
+  "description": "Example Role for Bareos clients using the chef-bareos Cookbook, used in searches, throws down sources for installs",
   "json_class": "Chef::Role",
   "default_attributes": {
   },